JohnAlicastro/ups-build/README.md

-RUN THE FOLLOWING TWO COMMANDS TO SPIN UP THE APP
+1 - RUN THE FOLLOWING TWO COMMANDS IN ROOT DIRECTORY TO SPIN UP THE APP

 ```
 npx expo start